-- (c) Subject to Paragraph C6(d), Notices of Motion will be listed on the relevant agenda in the order they have been received unless the Chairman considers a different order is appropriate. - (d) Where a Councillor has submitted more than one Notice of Motion, the second and any subsequent Notice of Motion will be listed after all those Councillors who have submitted a Notice of Motion have had their first Notice of Motion listed.
+- (c) Subject to Paragraph C6(d), Notices of Motion will be listed on the relevant agenda in the order they have been received unless the Chairman considers a different order is appropriate taking into account the topicality and the urgency of the Notice of Motion. - (d) Where a Councillor has submitted more than one Notice of Motion, the second and any subsequent Notice of Motion will be listed after all those Councillors who have submitted a Notice of Motion have had their first Notice of Motion listed.